• Skip to primary navigation

 Terminal Markers: “Yes” and Location Specific Markers

-A “Terminal” marker is a marker that tells the dog that his work is finished and that he will be getting his reward soon.
+A “terminal” marker is a marker that tells the dog that his work is finished and that he will be getting his reward soon.

 Saying “yes” as we recommend is a terminal marker.
 It meets the above definition.
 There are other terminal markers that some trainers use called “Location Specific Markers”.
-These markers tell the dog the same thing (that he was correct and will be getting his reward).
+These markers tell the dog the same thing (that he was correct and that he will soon be getting his reward).
 However, they give more information to the dog about the forthcoming reward.
 These markers can tell the dog where he will receive his reward or what his reward is.

 For instance, the trainer can say something like “bed” to tell the dog to get his reward on his bed.
 Or a trainer could say “get it” to cue the dog to get a toy that is in a particular place.
 That place could be in your hand, in a placed location, or it could be thrown to a particular location.
 These words can act as a marker when spoken immediately after a desire behavior and just before the dog is given his primary reward.
 Location specific markers could be used at any time that the “yes” would be used.